 MEDA Scholarship Program Guidelines

 The Michigan Economic Developers Association (MEDA) Scholarship Program is designed to help MEDA members with limited resources continue to develop their professional skills in the area of economic development.

-Click here for a printable scholarship application.
+Click here for a printable scholarship guidelines and application document.

 Click here for an online scholarship application.